frandiox/vue-graphql-enterprise-boilerplate/docs/auth.md

 After the app is created, go to APIs section and create a new one (do not use the default Management API).
 You can customize its settings but defaults also work.
 Make sure to note the Identifier of the API.

-Finally, update `.env` with your new Auth0 app domain, app client ID and the new API's ID (audience).
+Finally, update `.env` files (for both front and back ends) with your new Auth0 app domain, app client ID and the new API's ID (audience).
 Optionally, you can add an [OIDC namespace](https://auth0.com/docs/api-auth/tutorials/adoption/scope-custom-claims) variable to add extra information to the tokens.

 ## Authorization